oliverklee/ext-phpunit/Documentation/UsersManual/Installation/Index.rst

 - ALTER

-If you would like to use the PHPUnit package installed in your system via PEAR or via Composer, please make sure that your PHPUnit is version 3.7.18 or higher.
+If you would like to use a local PHPUnit package installed via Composer, please make sure you have installed all necessary packages.
+Please add at least "phpunit/phpunit", "phpunit/phpunit-selenium" and "mikey179/vfsStream".
-This is necessary to avoid problems with the PHPUnit autoloader.
+This is necessary to avoid problems with the PHPUnit and Composer autoloader.